rcolomina/optimizing-py-pandas/README.md

 $ python transform_df_preallocation.py

-## Use of Lambda and Reduce in Data Frames Formation
+## Method 2: Use of Lambda and Reduce in Data Frames Formation

 A second attempt has been rewriting some parts of the code in a more functional way.
 A lambda function and a reduce method were used to encapsulate the aggregation of the data, from a empty pandas data frame into the final one.
 In this code re-written approach the performance obtained did not improve in memory usage beyond the original source code performance.
 Very similar performance was obtained saying that the original code and the rewritten in a functional manner both perform equaly.
 Thus, a last modification was applied.
 This was the usage of temporal files pickle files format dropped after each two columns concatenation.
 Later on these pickle will be reconstructed into the big final pursued.
 Indeed, this was a good idea, achieving a much more better memory performance than the original source code during the process of data frame formation.
 There was still a last peak of memory usage at the very precise moment to read back the temporary dropped pickle files again into memory.
 A memory profile is found within: